-This is an updated glossary based on our years in Sunbelt Software as an antivirus developer, and in KnowBe4 as a security awareness player.
+This is an updated glossary based on our years in Sunbelt Software as an antivirus developer, and in KnowBe4 as a Gartner Leader in the security awareness training space.
 We are sharing it here as a resource.
-Each letter starts with acronyms in alphabetical order, then full words. (last updated 11/8/2017)
+Each letter starts with acronyms in alphabetical order, then full words. (last updated 12/6/2017)

 Automatic Clearing House, companies that do Electronic Funds Transfers.
 There is a tremendous amount of cybercrime and fraud connected to this area.